cov-lineages/lineages-website-old/FAQ.md

 Legacy <strong>pangolin</strong> runs using a guide tree and alignment hosted at [<strong>cov-lineages/lineages</strong>](https://github.com/cov-lineages/lineages.git).
 Some of this data is sourced from GISAID, but anonymised and encrypted to fit with guidelines.
 Appropriate permissions have been given and acknowledgements for the teams that have worked to provide the original SARS-CoV-2 genome sequences to GISAID are also hosted [here](https://cov-lineages.org/gisaid_acknowledgements.html).

+## How often is the website updated?

+The website is updated on a daily basis with up-to-date lineage assignments using all full genome sequences on GISAID.

 ## What support statistics are there?
 <strong>Pre-pangolin 2.0:</strong>